BackofenLab/RNA-Playground/docs/ReadMe.txt

 /*-------------------------------------------------------PATHS--------------------------------------------------------*/
 All Javascript-paths are stored under "js/defaults.js".

-Hint:	If you want change file-paths then you have also to change paths in the "alignment.html".
+Hint:	If you want change file-paths, then you have also to change paths in the "alignment.html".

 /*-----------------------------------------------------PROCEDURES-----------------------------------------------------*/
 To save loading time, the number of files which are sequentially loaded is limited